About early learning services

 - correspondence school.

-The costs vary depending on the ECE service or kōhanga reo your child goes to.
+The costs vary depending on the early learning service or kōhanga reo your child goes to.
 How much you pay will depend on things like:

 - the number of adults employed to care for and educate the children, and their qualifications